-- Gender Pay Gap GPG - > National Maternity Hospital NMH - Clinical Staff All employees who operate within a clinical roles within the NMH, such as Consultants, Non-consultant hospital doctors, midwives, nurses, health care professionals - Non-Clinical Staff All employees who operate within support roles within the NMH, such as Administrators, Porters, Catering, Household, Multi-Task attendees etc. - Social Care Professionals All employee who operates in support of clinical roles within the NMH and form part of the wider multi-disciplinary team, such as Dieticians, Psychologists, Radiographers, Physiotherapists, Social Workers, Laboratory Aids and Medical Scientists. - Permanent Employee's those on a contract of employment that are permanent and pensionable. - Part-Time Employee's those who work less than the whole time equivalent of the role. - HSE Salary Scales Graded Salary scales as required by the DPER for all HSE employees - > Department of Public Expenditure and Reform DPER. - Hourly Paid Workers Workers of a casual nature engaged as required by the NMH, such as contractors. - Ordinary Pay includes basic pay and any shift premiums, pay for leave, allowances and overtime pay. - Reporting Year The GPG reporting year is the 12 months encompassing the snapshot date.
-All calculation are completed for the reporting year 2022. - Snapshot date the NMH snapshot date is the 28th June 2022, on which the data fir the GPG report was taken for 2022. - Mommy Tax The term, coined by the author Crittenden, is defined as "the earning loss a woman takes on her income when she decides to reduce her hours or leave her job for the sake of starting a family / looking after her children.
-It is not just the temporary loss of income but the decline that she has to face for the rest of her life".
-Reference - Ann Crittenden (2001) in her book, The Price of Motherhood: Why the Most Important Job in the World is Still the Least Valued discusses.
+- Gender Pay Gap GPG - National Maternity Hospital NMH - Clinical Staff All employees who operates within a clinical roles within the NMH, such as Consultants, Non-consultant hospital doctors, midwives, nurses, health care professionals - Non-Clinical Staff All employees who operates within support roles within the NMH, such as Administrators, Porters, Catering, Household, Multi-Task attendees etc. - Social Care Professionals All employee who operates in support of clinical roles within the NMH and form part of the wider multi-disciplinary team, such as Dieticians, Psychologists, Radiographers, Physiotherapists, Social Workers, Laboratory Aids and Medical Scientists. - Permanent Employee's those on a contract of employment that are permanent and pensionable. - Part-Time Employee's those who work less than the whole time equivalent of the role. - HSE Salary Scales Graded Salary scales as required by the DEPER for all HSE employees - Department of Public Expenditure and Reform DEPER. - Hourly Paid Workers Workers of a casual nature engaged as required by the NMH, such as contractors. - Ordinary Pay includes basic pay and any shift premiums, pay for leave, allowances and overtime pay. - Reporting Year The GPG reporting year is the 12 months encompassing the snapshot date.
+All calculation are completed for the reporting year 2022. - Snapshot date the NMH snapshot date is the 28th June 2022, on which the data fir the GPG report was taken for 2022.